 After filing a Motion to Dismiss the Prohibited practices compliant file by Respondents, the Association filed a Voluntary Withdrawal of Complaint without prejudice.
-The Board accepted the Voluntary Withdrawal without prejudice, hearing.
-The Board ordered that the County may file an answer, and that the parties shall file pre-hearing statements.
+The Board accepted the Voluntary Withdrawal without prejudice,

 Item Case No. A1-045953, Juvenile Justice Supervisors & Assistant Managers Association vs. County of Clark (09/15/09).